alexander-pastukhov/writing-games-with-python-and-psychopy/docs/08-memory.md

 :::

 ## Getting list of relevant files
 Use list comprehension to create a list of files of chicken looking left, _i.e._ with filenames that start with "l".
 Use [<your-string>.startswith()](https://docs.python.org/3/library/stdtypes.html#str.startswith) to check whether it starts with "l", store the list in `filenames` variable.
-Test you code in a Jupyter Notebook.
+Test your code in a Jupyter Notebook.
 You should get a list of four files.

 ## List operations {#list-operations}
 Our list consists of four unique filenames but in the game each card should appear twice.
 There are several ways of duplicating lists.
 Here, We will use this as a opportunity to learn about list operations.
 Python lists implement two operations: